larkwt96/loan_calc/README.md

 This application is a loan calculator I built, partly because I needed one, and partly because I'm trying to learn react, bootstrap and javascript.

-# Thinks I've Learned or Practiced with this Project
+# Things I've Learned or Practiced with this Project

 ## React/Bootstrap
 - React doesn't need bootstrap
-- React can use bootstrap
 - There's bootstrap.css, bootstrap.js, and even React which re-implements
 bootstrap.
 - Just use arrow functions, no need to bind